ckeditor/ckeditor4-docs/docs/features/spreadsheets/README.md

 The optional [Spreadsheet](https://ckeditor.com/cke4/addon/spreadsheet) plugin lets you insert customizable spreadsheet widgets into your WYSIWYG editor.
 It provides support for:

 * Inserting spreadsheets with and without a header row or column and with any number of rows and columns.
+* {@link features/spreadsheets/README#referencing-cells Referencing cells} inside the editor content using smart completion.
+* {@link features/spreadsheets/README#pasting-from-excel-and-google-sheets Autoconverting tabular data} pasted from Microsoft Excel and Google Sheets into a Spreadsheet instance.
+* {@link features/spreadsheets/README#converting-existing-tables Converting existing tables} to spreadsheet instances and vice versa.
 * Inserting spreadsheets using predefined templates.
-* {@link features/spreadsheets/README#converting-existing-tables Converting existing tables} to spreadsheet instances and vice versa.
 * {@link features/spreadsheets/README#spreadsheet-structure-manipulation Spreadsheet structure manipulation} (adding or removing rows and columns).
 * {@link features/spreadsheets/README#resizing-rows-and-columns Resizing rows and columns}.
 * {@link features/spreadsheets/README#renaming-rows-and-columns-headers Renaming rows and columns headers}.
 * Single and multi-column {@link features/spreadsheets/README#sorting sorting}.
 * {@link features/spreadsheets/README#basic-styles-support Basic data styling} like bold, italic, underline and so on.
+* {@link features/spreadsheets/README#advanced-styles-support Advanced styles support} like the look of text font, cell colors and so on.
 * Selecting {@link features/spreadsheets/README#data-types-formats-and-validation cell type and formatting with data validation support}.
 * Using {@link features/spreadsheets/README#formulas formulas}.
 * {@link features/spreadsheets/README#auto-fill-in-all-directions Auto filling} rows and columns.